HealthDataInsight/way_of_working-code_linting-hdi/lib/way_of_working/code_linting/hdi/templates/docs/way_of_working/code-linting/index.md

 way_of_working exec code_linting
 ```

-This executes both MegaLinter and RuboCop against your code.
+executes both MegaLinter and RuboCop against your code.

 ## Configuration

-Language-specific configs are in `.github/linters/` (e.g., `.rubocop.yml`, `.eslintrc.json`, `.swiftlint.yml`).
-See [linters.md](linters.md) for the full list.
+Language-specific configs are in the project root or `.github/linters/`.
+See [linters.md](linters.md) for the complete list.

-To customize for your project, modify the config files as needed, but keep changes minimal and well-documented.
-Changes to linting configs require review by the code-standards-team.
+To customise for your project, talk to the code standards team and modify the config files as needed, keeping changes minimal and well documented.
+Changes to linting configs require Pull Request review by the code-standards-team.

 ## Handling Exceptions

-When linters flag false positives, use inline disable comments with justification:
+On the rare occasions when linters flag false positives, turn off rules with comments giving your justification:

 ```python
 # pylint: disable=line-too-long - URL cannot be broken